unknownbrackets/maxcso/README.md

    --only-METHOD   Only allow a certain compression method (zlib, etc. above) --no-METHOD     Disable a certain compression method (zlib, etc. above)
-                   The default is to use zlib and 7zdeflate only
+                   The default is to use zlib and 7zdeflate only --lz4-cost=N    Allow lz4 to increase block size by N% at most (cso2 only) --orig-cost=N   Allow uncompressed to increase block size by N% at most
 ```

 Because Zopfli is significantly slower than the other methods, and uses a lot more memory, it
 is disabled by default.
 Add `--use-zopfli` for maximum compression.

+The cost arguments allow you to allow each block to be N% bigger by using lz4 or no
+compression.
+This makes the file read faster (less cpu power), but take more space.

 Platforms